Posted by Anthony Deen

 There was also discussion about the wisdom of placing a large asphalt parking lot on a site that suffers negative effects from storm water run-off.
 A valid concern that seems to have been lost in the noise of the other arguments.

 For some, opposition to Whole Foods broke down to one additional line of thinking – that a Whole Foods will lead to the further gentrification, and encourage additional residential development in the Gowanus area.
-This is a concern for artists and musicians who depend upon under utilized and therefore extremely affordable warehouse square footage for studio and practice space as well as grey-market housing.
+This is a concern for industry, artists, and musicians who depend upon under utilized and therefore extremely affordable warehouse square footage for space.
 It’s also an issue for those who prefer an industrial rather than residential future for the Gowanus.

 Unfortunately a historical review of urban development in New York makes gentrification appear inevitable.
 That ship has set sail - launched by the artists and musicians who now fear it.
 The model for the area is what happened to SoHo after Chester Rapkin created the zoning proposal that allowed artists to remain in the industrial district back in 1962.
 What artists back then didn’t recognize was that in SoHo, and years later in Chelsea, artists were in fact the first wave of gentrification.
 Artists and musicians are themselves agents of change and ultimately - gentrification.

-Artists inhabit the vacant space left behind when industry abandons an area.
+Artists inhabit the vacant space left behind when industry starts leaving an area.
 Why does industry leave?
-The reasons are myriad and not the subject of this article, but the point is that what was left behind in SoHo and what has been left behind in Gowanus now is not a sustainable manufacturing community.
-It is a skeleton of industry, waiting for it’s inevitable evolution into something else, something new.
+The reasons are myriad and not the subject of this article, but the point is that what was left behind in SoHo and what has been left behind in Gowanus now may not be sustainable as a manufacturing community and is waiting for it’s inevitable evolution into something else, something new.

 The arrival of artists and musicians was the second step in that transformation.
 After them came their support system - bars, restaurants, and other food service businesses.
 This in turn invited grey-market residential conversion.
 As much as the area has benefited both from the presence of artists and of creative business incubators, neither has developed the kind of critical mass that can compete with any substantial form of development.
 Therefore the evolution continues.

 The Gowanus industrial zone is also an interstitial space, being pressed by two expanding residential communities - Park Slope and Carroll Gardens.
-They will continue to grow and inevitably the industrial zone in between them will be compressed out of existence.
-It will be replaced by new types of commercial activity and certainly additional residential development.
+They will continue to grow and inevitably the industrial zone in between them will be either compressed out of existence or integrated into a diverse community.

 The development of in-fill housing west of Fifth Avenue and the rezoning of Fourth Avenue foreshadow the encroaching gentrification of the east side of the canal.
 Borough President Marty Markowitz’s Brooklyn Boulevard plans will further hasten gentrification by ultimately assimilating Fourth Avenue into Park Slope.
 Condominium development on Third Street and the west side of Bond Street along with the planned development of the Public Place site do likewise on the west side of the canal.

-Rather than fighting developments that offer something positive to the area as Whole Foods does, progressive forces should work to have the City Planning Department create zoning enclaves that promote cultural institutions, creative workspaces and new business incubators.
+Rather than fighting developments that offer something positive to the area as Whole Foods does, progressive forces should work to have the City Planning Department create zoning enclaves that promote cultural institutions, creative workspaces, light industry, and new business incubators.
 This would certainly be a better alternative than storage facilities and vacant lots.

 The likely alternative for development in the Gowanus - desolate big box storage facilities.